Rewrite Each Expression Using Distributive Property

 • Forgetting to Distribute to All Terms: Make sure you multiply the term outside the parentheses by every term inside.

 • Incorrectly Handling Negative Signs: Pay very close attention to negative signs when distributing.
 A negative sign in front of the parentheses changes the sign of every term inside.
-For example, -(a + b) = -a - b, and -(a - b) = -a + b.
+Take this: -(a + b) = -a - b, and -(a - b) = -a + b.

 • Not Combining Like Terms After Distributing: Always simplify the expression after applying the distributive property by combining like terms.